WillKWL/2023_IMI_BIGDataAIHUB/Task1/README.md

   - Word embedding
     - However for the purpose of matching names, we don't need to capture the semantic meaning of the words
 - Constraints in choosing a modeling technique
-  - Checking one combination at a time is infeasible
+  - Checking one name at a time is infeasible
     - If checking a pair of names takes 1 millisecond (i.e. 0.001 second), checking a total of 430 billion combinations between 1 million customer names and 430 thousand sanctioned persons would take roughly 14 years
   - Checking all combinations is inefficient
     - Most pairs of names are vastly different and should be dismissed quickly as a false match